baltameme/CaptureWebViewDemo/iOS/CaptureStandardRegistrationFlow/README.md

 flag forces the widget to operate in a single-window mode appropriate for operation inside a UIWebView.

-* janrain.settings.capture.redirectFlow = true; // required
+* janrain.settings.capture.redirectFlow = true;

+Required to configured the Capture widget to operate in single-window mode.

-* janrain.settings.tokenAction = 'url'; // suggested
+* janrain.settings.tokenAction = 'url';

+Configures the Engage widget to redirect after authentication.

-* janrain.settings.type = 'embed'; // suggested
+* janrain.settings.type = 'embed';

+Configures the Janrain widgets to render embedded in the host page's DOM, as opposed to rendering in a modal popup dialog.

 * janrain.settings.redirectUri = location.href; // required.

+Configures Capture to redirect back to the host page after signing a user in.

 * janrain.settings.capture.captureServer = 'https://yourappdomain.janraincapture.com';

+Configures the base URL of your Capture server instance

 * janrain.settings.tokenUrl = janrain.settings.capture.captureServer;

+Unused in the redirect flow but must be set to an Engage whitelisted domain for proper operation.

 Specifies the page to be redirected to after signing in.